AllenLiuX/aico/SSL_README.md

 sudo cp -r build/* /usr/share/nginx/html/aico/
 ```

+## Handling YouTube Embedding Restrictions

+Some YouTube videos have embedding restrictions set by their owners, which prevents them from being played in embedded players like the one used in our application.
+When this happens, you'll see an error message like "Video cannot be played in embedded players" (error code 101 or 150).

+### Solution Implemented

+1. **Error Handling**: We've improved the error handling in the YouTube player hook to detect embedding restriction errors and provide a better user experience:
+   - The application now shows a clear error message to users
+   - For hosts, the player automatically attempts to play the next track after a short delay
+   - The code checks for alternative video sources when available

+2. **Visual Feedback**: A prominent error banner appears when a video cannot be embedded, explaining the issue to users.

+3. **Workarounds for Users**:
+   - Try using different YouTube videos that allow embedding
+   - Use YouTube Music links instead of regular YouTube links when possible
+   - Consider using official music videos from artist channels, which often allow embedding

+### Technical Details

+The embedding restriction is controlled by the video owner on YouTube and cannot be bypassed.
+This is a YouTube API limitation, not an issue with our application's configuration.

+The error codes related to embedding restrictions are:
+- 101: "Video cannot be played in embedded players"
+- 150: "Video cannot be played in embedded players"

+These errors occur when the video owner has specifically disabled the "Allow embedding" option in their YouTube video settings.

+## Troubleshooting YouTube Player Issues

+### Error: "Failed to initialize player: window.YT.Player is not a constructor"

+This error occurs when the YouTube Iframe API fails to load properly before the player tries to initialize.
+We've implemented several fixes to address this issue:

+1. **Improved API Loading**: The YouTube API loading process now includes:
+   - Better error handling for script loading failures
+   - A polling mechanism to check when the API is available
+   - Timeout detection to prevent infinite waiting
+   - Detailed console logging for debugging

+2. **Browser Compatibility**: Some browsers may have issues with the YouTube player:
+   - Safari on iOS has better compatibility with YouTube embeds
+   - Chrome on macOS may require additional permissions or settings
+   - Make sure third-party cookies are enabled in your browser
+   - Check that JavaScript is enabled and not blocked by extensions

+3. **Network Issues**: YouTube API loading can be affected by:
+   - Slow internet connections
+   - Firewalls or content blockers
+   - VPNs that might interfere with YouTube content

+### Fixing Player Issues

+If users experience YouTube player issues:

+1. **Refresh the page**: This often resolves temporary loading issues
+2. **Clear browser cache**: Cached scripts might be causing conflicts
+3. **Try a different browser**: If the issue persists in one browser
+4. **Check console logs**: Look for specific error messages to diagnose the problem

+The application now includes more robust error handling and will display user-friendly error messages when issues occur.

 ## Certificate Renewal

 Let's Encrypt certificates are valid for 90 days.
 To set up automatic renewal: